Sewage Treatment Plant Selection - Which Sewage Plant Is The BEST?

 How long is the tank warranty?

-This varies from 1 year to 20 years, depending on the plant manufacturer.
+This varies from 1 year to 25 years, depending on the plant manufacturer.
 Ask about the warranty period as, in our opinion, 12 months is far too short a warranty for a tank costing upwards of £2000.

 In our experience, tanks do not tend to crack during the first 12 months.
 They crack as the pressure increases over time due to settlement of the ground around them.
 This normally takes place over 18 months to 2 years, so what use is a 12 month warranty?
 It is only of benefit to the manufacturer who does not have to replace the tank when it fails.

 All sewage treatment plants that have the EN 12566-3 Certificate should be suitable for direct discharge to a ditch or watercourse, subject to compliance with the Environment Agency General Binding Rules.
 However, not all sewage equipment is designed for this type of disposal system.
-Septic Tanks are NOT, and expensive soakaways, with a limited lifespan, must be constructed to dispose of all septic tank effluent.
+Septic Tanks are not, and expensive soakaways, with a limited lifespan, must be constructed to dispose of all septic tank effluent.